junglok/tem-docs/docs/cryoSPARC.rst

 .. warning::
   **!!
-CAUTION !!** **DO NOT** delete or modify cryoSPARC instance base directory, **/tem/scratch/<GroupDir>/.cryosparc**.
-The cryoSPARC base directory contains database.
+CAUTION !!** **DO NOT** delete or modify CryoSPARC instance base directory, **/tem/scratch/<GroupDir>/.cryosparc**.
+The CryoSPARC base directory contains database.
 If this directory is deleted, all the project, job and workflow information will be corrupted and lost.

-Also, the configuration code-snippets implicitly add cryoSPARC instance's binary path to PATH environment variable.
+Also, the configuration code-snippets implicitly add CryoSPARC instance's binary path to PATH environment variable.

 .. code-block:: bash